Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Improvements to grand strategy scrolling when reaching the eastmost and southmost portions of the map.
+- Added "No Randomness" option to the grand strategy mode.

 -----------------------------------------------------------------------
 - 1.3.0